 While it’s never too early to start wedding dress shopping, most brides tend to begin their search 8-12 months before the big day.
 Book a few appointments at a few select bridal boutiques and set aside a couple of hours for each one.
 Take your most trusted companions with you (a small group is sufficient) and enjoy the experience.
-Remember to wear suitable underwear too, such as a strapless bra.
+Remember to wear suitable underwear too, such as a strapless bra and seamless pants.
 Once you’ve found ‘the one’, here are some of the most important questions to ask:

 - How long will my dress take to arrive?
 Clarify when you will need to book your next appointment.

 - How much are alterations?
 Ensure there are no hidden costs.

 - When do I pay?
 While you usually put down a deposit initially, the full cost tends to be payable when the dress arrives in store – be clear on when you will need the funds to pay it off.

 Pivotal to your wedding day, your venue will be the talk of all your guests.
 This can be one of the hardest and longest searches as you find a venue that meets all your criteria.
 Think about all the aspects; from pricing to health and safety procedures.
 Whether you’re getting married locally or further afield, the same key questions apply: